What Is A Massachusetts Registered Agent?

 You can form your LLC online with the Commonwealth of Massachusetts ($500 filing fee required).
 You’ll be prompted to appoint your registered agent in Section 5.

-Electing a Registered Agent by Mail
+Electing a Registered Agent by Mail, Fax, or In Person

 To form your LLC by mail, download the Certificate of Organization ($500 filing fee required), fill out the required fields and submit a physical copy with the Secretary of the Commonwealth.
 You’ll be asked to provide your registered agent’s information in the middle of page 1.